ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 > {: .solution}
 {: .challenge}

+###### Here we need to add python code to the cmorizer script

+so that we can run it and see whether it was able to find the correct input and create the right output.

 ### 2. Implementing additional fixes

-### 3. Finalizing the CMORizer

-Once everything works as expected, there's a couple of things that we can still do.

-- Add header info
-- Make sure the metadata are added to the config file
-- Maybe go through a checklist????

 > ## Run the test recipe again
 >